gracefullight/gracefullight.github.io/blog/2025/09/12/introduction-to-ai-006.md

 - A set of actions in each state: $ACTIONS(s)$
 - A stochastic Markov transition model: $P(s' | s, a)$
 - A reward function: $R(s)$ or $R(s, a, s')$
+- In MDP, Additive Reward is defined as a function that assigns a numerical value to each state-action pair or state-transition pair.
+  - represents the immediate benefit or cost associated with taking a specific action in a particular state.

 ### RL, Reinforcement Learning